ece362-purdue/proton-labs/lab7-uart/README.md

 ![incorrbs.gif](images/incorrbs.gif)

-The Backspace key is actually meant to control the *cursor*.
-The "erasure" of the character is added afterward.
+The Backspace key is actually meant to *move the cursor*, not actually erase the character.
+The erasure of the character is added afterward.
 It was automatically handled by your Pico's `stdio_init_all` function.
-(See how much work that was hiding behind the scenes?)
+(See how much work hides beneath the SDK functions?)

 So, to reiterate, our algorithm is as follows:
 - We type some characters and `getchar()` calls `_read()`, which reads them one at a time.